HuanZhang999/GoogleAnalyticsCustomerRevenuePrediction/README.md

 The solution:

-I translated the winner's (from Konstantin Nikolaev) R code to Python code while I found his strategy simple and effective.
-While his solution has no validation part, I added extra validation, besides did further feature engineering on the text columns (geoNetwork and trafficSource).

-- Train creation: he took 4 non-overlapping windows of 168 days, calculated features for users in each period and calculated target for each user on each corresponding 62-day window.
+- Train creation: The idea is from the Kaggle winner Konstantin Nikolaev.
+He took 4 non-overlapping windows of 168 days, calculated features for users in each period and calculated target for each user on each corresponding 62-day window.
 Then those 4 dataframes were combined in one train set.

-- Problem as “classification and regression”: he predicted the probability of returning of customer amd the amount of transactions for those customers who returned seperetly.

-The original solution and his R codes can be found here: https://www.kaggle.com/c/ga-customer-revenue-prediction/discussion/82614#latest-482575
+The original solution R codes can be found here: https://www.kaggle.com/c/ga-customer-revenue-prediction/discussion/82614#latest-482575

+- Model creation:
+  LGBM: it was used by Konstantin Nikolaev.
+  Neural Network with Entity Embeddings: This strategie was successfully used in Rossmann's sales prediction.
+Here I employed this method to predict customers' return and consume in the future.